dnowell/multi-container/README.md

 You will need 2 execute build steps in Jenkins for the whole project:

 This step builds the 2 different containers.
-Note that it switches to different sections of the Git repo.
 -----------